 With no other option, more to their dismay, we rolled into the bar in our snow shoes and hoodies (looking like we’d stepped off an adolescent camping trip) and ordered some drinks.

-On the morning of day 4 we headed to Skaftafell visitor centre where you can embark on one of the waterfall hikes out glacier tours.
+On the morning of day 4 we headed to Skaftafell visitor centre, where you can embark on one of the waterfall hikes or glacier tours.

 Optional morning adventure: 2km hike to Svartifoss waterfall.

 Obviously we were on maximum chill mode and opted for a lie in instead.
 Not even sorry.

 Following our morning shower we continued down the coast pulling up whenever we were tempted visually, and spent some time at Kirkjufjara lookout with sweeping views over Reynisfjara beach.

 Post lunch views and hike to the top of Skogafoss Waterfall…